gh0stmodernism/adastra.github.io/README.md

 # Hi hello hi 🖖

- Ad Astra is a living document created for those who are curious about the world of software engineering but don't really know where to start 💡
+ Ad Astra is a living document created for those who are curious about the world of software engineering from the perspective of a newcomer.
+Hi, hello, hi.
+My name is Mischa and this is my first githgib project.
+Testing, 1 2 3...

-It's meant to help fellow humans from nontraditional backgrounds understand the fundamentals of cs without setting fire to their laptops and running away screaming into the nearest wooded area 🌲 🏃🏼‍♀️
+Ad astra: to the stars.
+It's a wiktionary meant to help fellow humans from nontraditional backgrounds understand the fundamentals of cs without setting fire to their laptops and running away screaming into the nearest wooded area 🌲 🏃🏼‍♀️

+Join me?
+Cause this shit is hard, fam ⚠️

-When I first started my coding journey, I scoured the web for a list of resources to help tame the confusing fire breathing beast of cs concepts 🔥🐉
+When I first started my coding journey, I scoured the web for a list of resources to help tame the fire breathing beast of cs concepts 🔥🐉

+I remember feeling constantly confused, the logic wasn't something my brain was used to at all.
+I felt like I signed up for a marathon without even being able to run a mile.
+Little did I know, this was actually a symptom of imposter syndrome.

+At some point I realized this: the human mind is capable of extraordinary things if given the right conditions.
+Like plants, ideas need certain things to grow: sunlight, water.
+And starting to code could only progress to progress if conditions were met 🌱

+Like laearning any new language, basics must be mastered.
+Hi hello hi, introduce yourself to the fundamentals of what you seek to master 📖

 I spent the summer keeping a dictionary of terms I could refer to, introducing myself to concepts hithereto unknown to me and slowly assembling the giant, fascinating, sometimes terrifying and neverending infinity puzzle of compsci 💻